Who's this Heidi gal?

 I'm a reporter with a career spanning 15 years, multiple continents and topics ranging from globalization to conflict to politics.

-For the past two years, I covered trends in business and regulation for The Wall Street Journal out of Washington, DC.
+Most recently, I spent two years covering trends in business and regulation for The Wall Street Journal out of Washington, DC.

 Before taking on the wilds of DC, I spent a decade years as a foreign correspondent in Africa and Central Asia.